-- I. Was a compensated consultant, appointee, employee of, or candidate for employment at the advanced practice provider program or sponsoring organization within the past three years; - 2.
-Has a close personal or familial relationship with persons at the sponsoring organization; - 3.
-Has a strong bias regarding the advanced practice provider program or sponsoring organization; - 4.
-Has any other relationship or reason that could serve as an impediment to acting in an impartial, objective professional manner toward the advanced practice provider program or sponsoring organization; or - 5.
+- Was a compensated consultant, appointee, employee of, or candidate for employment at the nurse practitioner and physician assistant residency program or sponsoring organization within the past three years; - Has a close personal or familial relationship with persons at the sponsoring organization; - 3.
+Has a strong bias regarding the nurse practitioner and physician assistant residency program or sponsoring organization; - 4.
+Has any other relationship or reason that could serve as an impediment to acting in an impartial, objective professional manner toward the nurse practitioner and physician assistant residency program or sponsoring organization; or - 5.
 Has a current financial interest in the sponsoring organization under review, including but not limited to ownership of shares of stock in the sponsoring organization or any parent of the sponsoring organization, excepting shares or interests held indirectly, such as but not limited to in mutual funds, insurance policies, or blind trusts, or has any immediate family members with any of the aforementioned financial interests.

-In addition, staff members are prohibited from accepting fees, awards, or honorary degrees from a sponsoring organization with an advanced practice provider program that is accredited by the ACEN and ARC-PA.
+In addition, staff members are prohibited from accepting fees, awards, or honorary degrees from a sponsoring organization with a nurse practitioner and physician assistant residency program that is accredited by the ACEN and ARC-PA.